BrunoComitre/docker-resource-inventory/README.md

 Command:
     docker inspect <CONTAINER ID> or <NAME CONTAINER>
 Where:
-    - inspect : Inspect the container settings
+    - inspect : Inspect the container settings.
-    - <CONTAINER ID> : Get the id of a container already created
+    - <CONTAINER ID> : Get the id of a container already created.
-    - <NAME CONTAINER> : Create a name for the container
+    - <NAME CONTAINER> : Create a name for the container.
 Example:
     docker inspect 39c53628c639 or foo-bar
 ```